Birkhoff strata of Sato Grassmannian and algebraic curves: Stratum . Family of centered normal rational curves

 So all the results for the stratum $\Sigma_0$ are easily obtainable from those for the big cell.
 Formally one can consider these two cases as two special reductions of a more general family of normal rational curves defined by the equations

 where $u_{nm}$ are parameters.
 Such class of normal rational curves is invariant under the shifts

 where $\alpha_n$ are arbitrary parameters.
 This invariance allows us to fix the infinite (countable) set of parameters $u_{nm}$.
-The gauge in which $u_{n\ n-1}=0$ corresponds to normal rational curves from the big cell.
+The gauge in which $ u_{n\ n-1}=0$ corresponds to normal rational curves from the big cell.
 In the gauge $u_{n0}=0$ one has the normal rational curves from $\Sigma_0$.

-Similar situation takes place for other strata for which $0 \notin S$.
-By this reason in the rest of the paper we will consider only strata for which $0 \in S$.
+Similar situation takes place for other strata for which $0\notin S$.
+By this reason in the rest of the paper we will consider only strata for which $ 0\in S$.